ivandavidov/minimal/README.md

 * [Minimal Container Linux](https://github.com/prologic/minimal-container-linux) - a Linux host OS designed to run Containers with a minimalist design and small footprint.

 * [Debootstrap Live](https://github.com/zac87/debootstrap_live) - this spin-off of MLL generates bootable ISO with current kernel and [debootstrap](https://wiki.debian.org/Debootstrap) base system.

-* [RedoxOS Installer](https://github.com/RedoxOS/installer) - the original installer for [Redox OS](www.redox-os.org) is based on simplified version of Minimal Linux Live.

 * [Boot2Minc](https://github.com/mhiramat/boot2minc) - this fork adds [Mincs](https://github.com/mhiramat/mincs) and as result you can run Linux containers inside MLL.
 One interesting Mincs feature - it provides tools which allow you to reuse alredy existing Docker containers.